 4. Action

 This is the shortest of the stages and lasts no more than six months.
 The individual has begun to take decisive noticeable actions to change or abstain from the behavior in question.
 This is also a very tenuous time as success is largely dependent on the willpower and commitment of the individual.
-He or she is paying the short term costs of change without yet enjoying many of the benefits.
-Also, the individual will not yet have been able to develop many methods for staying committed to change or coping mechanisms for when stress and temptation arise.
+He or she is paying the short term costs of change, without yet enjoying many of the benefits.
+The individual will not yet have been able to develop many methods for staying committed to change, or coping mechanisms for when stress and temptation arise.
 Risk of relapse is greatest during the action stage.

 5. Maintenance

-By this point one will be able to mostly avoid temptation to return to former behavior and if tempted will have developed coping mechanisms to successfully overcome the temptation.
+By this point, someone will be able to mostly avoid temptation to relapse and will have developed healthy coping mechanisms.

-In the original work by Prochaska and DiClemente there was a sixth stage that they termed Termination.
-In Termination, former behaviors are non existent and are no longer perceived in a positive fashion ever.
-I find the inclusion of this stage problematic as it relates to addiction.
-Addiction is a chronic disease and often relapse is a component of change.
+Addiction is a chronic disease and relapse is often a component of change.
 This is true of many other chronic medical conditions.
-The rate of relapse in addiction is lower than with asthma and hypertension, and only marginally higher than with diabetes.
-Therefore, while not a necessary consequence relapse happens often enough that it needs to be considered a part of the process of change.
-It is most useful to move away from the conception of relapse as a personal failing.
-Rather in viewing it within the broader scope of chronic illness, as I’ve tried to illustrate above, we can empower an individual to learn from the process and not to let it derail the overall effort at recovery.
+Therefore, while not a necessary consequence, relapse happens often enough that it can be considered a part of the process of change.
+Relapse is not a personal failing.
+Rather than viewing it within the broader scope of chronic illness, it’s possible to empower an individual to learn from the process and not to let it derail their overall recovery.

 If you are concerned that a loved one is in active addiction and need help please consult a professional, their guidance can be indispensable.
-If you have questions, or concerns, and we can be helpful please don’t hesitate to contact us at Granite Mountain BHC, through our website or by phone at 844-878-3221.
+If you have questions, or concerns, and we can be helpful please don’t hesitate to contact us at Granite Mountain BHC.
 We are here to help.